microsoft/DirectML/README.md

 # DirectML <!-- omit in toc -->

+---

+⚠️ **DirectML is in maintenance mode and will not receive any further feature updates.** ⚠️

+- If your PC runs Windows 11 24H2 (build 26100) or greater consider using [Windows ML](https://learn.microsoft.com/en-us/windows/ai/new-windows-ml/overview) for acceleration of ML models on Windows.
+- DirectML will continue to work on previous releases of Windows (see [releases](https://learn.microsoft.com/en-us/windows/ai/directml/dml-version-history)), and it will continue to ship in new versions of Windows, but it will not be updated with new functionality.
+- The issues and samples in this repository will not updated.
+- Refer to [SECURITY.md](./SECURITY.md) for reporting security issues.

+---

 DirectML is a high-performance, hardware-accelerated DirectX 12 library for machine learning.
 DirectML provides GPU acceleration for common machine learning tasks across a broad range of supported hardware and drivers, including all DirectX 12-capable GPUs from vendors such as AMD, Intel, NVIDIA, and Qualcomm.

 When used standalone, the DirectML API is a low-level DirectX 12 library and is suitable for high-performance, low-latency applications such as frameworks, games, and other real-time applications.
 The seamless interoperability of DirectML with Direct3D 12 as well as its low overhead and conformance across hardware makes DirectML ideal for accelerating machine learning when both high performance is desired, and the reliability and predictability of results across hardware is critical.